 Maybe a set of napkins or some neat toothpicks.
 Done.
 Simple.
 Absolutely delicious.
 If you pick things which last a little bit longer, the recipient can use it in a few weeks, or they can use it when guests show up at the door.

 Just like the charcuterie grab bag, this one can be picked up at the grocery store, or done online.
 (Amazon is a great source.)
 Choose magazines that would be appropriate, check the price for a subscription (there will be 8000 subscription cards in them during the Christmas season) and steal the subscription card.

 All you need is the recipient’s address, which you can even get later, just don’t forget!

 Almost every type of ticket can now be purchased online, from concerts to festivals to museum passes.
 If you need some ideas, go read Ticket Gift Ideas for Everyone.
 Hop online and grab a family pass to the zoo for your brother and his family, a festival pass for your nephew that goes every year and a ticket to your daughter’s favourite band.
 Print the tickets out, pop them in a card and you are done!

-And there you have it folks, ten last minute gift ideas to get you out of a bind, you can find more last minute gift ideas here, if you’re still stuck.
+And there you have it folks, ten last minute gift ideas to get you out of a bind.
 Good luck!